 The Fishbone Diagram was originally created by Kaoru Ishakawa to find process imperfections (Ishakawa, 1985).
 The first company to adopt the diagram in all of its processes was Kawasaki Iron Fukiai Works in 1952.
-In 1962 Dr. Juran honored Ishakawa by naming the tool after him and is now known as the Ishakawa Diagram.
+In 1962 Dr. Juran honored Ishakawa by naming the tool after him and is now also known as the Ishakawa Diagram.
 Its shape has earned the nickname of the Fishbone Diagram.
 This is one of the most commonly used tools of continuous improvement programs.

 In a DMAIC Six Sigma project this diagram is used in the MEASURE phase.
 It initiates the collection of the all root causes, x’s, or inputs that contribute to the problem, also referred to as the effect or "Y".
 Often this beginning phase of subjective root cause analysis runs concurrently with the Measurement Systems Analysis (MSA).